-Production costs were adapted from KSU estimates (Dhuyvetter et al., 2014).
+Production costs were adapted from KSU estimates (Ibendahl et al., 2020).
 A listing of the current costs is available on the CF worksheet (tab) (Fig. 3) and the user can enter new values to recalculate variable costs that more closely match their conditions.
 The sum of these costs would become the new suggested Total Variable Costs on the Main worksheet (tab), but the user must manually change the input value on the Main worksheet (White input cell box) for the economic comparison to take effect.
 The user may find it easier to just change the differential production costs between the systems on the Main tab rather than changing the baseline assumptions on the CF tab.
 This will help maintain integrity of the baseline production cost assumptions.

 The reduction in variable costs for SDI is attributable to an assumed 25% net water savings that is consistent with research findings by Lamm et al. (1995).
-This translates into a 17 and 13 inch gross application amount for CP and SDI, respectively.
-The current estimated production costs are somewhat high reflecting increased energy and other related input costs, but fortunately crop revenues have also increased due to high demand for corn for ethanol production.
+This translates into a 16 and 12 inch gross application amount for CP and SDI, respectively.
+The current estimated production costs are somewhat high and may need adjustment as input prices gradually adjust to lower energy prices, and unfortunately crop revenues are lower than in previous years.
 This fact is pointed out because a reduction of overall variable costs favors SDI, since more irrigated cropped acres are involved, while greater overall variable costs favors CP production.
 The variable costs for both irrigation systems represent typical practices for western Kansas.